External links: introduction, best practices & tools

 Another distinction between external links is the dofollow and nofollow ones.

-What are the benefits of external linking for businesses
+What are the benefits of external linking for businesses?

 All links have their role to play.
 When examining internal links, they help create relevant connections between pages, distribute page rank, increase local authority, and improve overall rankings.
 For example, you can create mentions between relevant blog posts or directly link your services to your blog with internal links.
 That creates a user experience of smooth navigation.